 WaveMakers are elite SAA fundraisers and go above and beyond the call of duty by pledging to raise at least $1,000 regardless of your age.
 You can sign up for any of the four distances.
 WaveMakers get exclusive WM gifts, special perks, and access to the WaveMaker photo booth on event day.

 Individuals who raise $3,000 or more by August 17th will receive 2 tickets to the Swim Across America VIP dinner on Friday, September 27 and meet the Olympians.
+In addition, the FIRST 10 individuals to raise $3,000 or more by August 17th will receive a Mizuno gift package that includes a backpack, running shoes, and swim tshirt!

 A person may elect to swim alone, or as part of a team.
 Many work colleagues, high schools, and college alumni will form teams, or teams may be formed in honor or memory of a loved one.
 Companies looking to sponsor teams can do so for a minimum of $10,000.
 Read here for team sponsor benefits and more information.